thephez/backup-readme/core/markdown/core-ref-p2p-network-governance-messages.md

 When a <<glossary:node>> receives a valid, **new** [`govobjvote` message](core-ref-p2p-network-governance-messages#govobjvote), it relays the message to all its connected <<glossary:peers>> to propagate the vote.

 Additionally, nodes can request [`govobjvote` messages](core-ref-p2p-network-governance-messages#govobjvote) for specific governance objects via a [`govsync` message](core-ref-p2p-network-governance-messages#govsync).
 Masternodes ignore requests for votes if they are not fully synced.

-[block:callout]
-{
-  "type": "info",
+> 📘 Vote rate limiting
+>
-  "body": "Dash Core limits how frequently a masternode can vote on a governance object.\nA masternode's vote will not be processed if it has been less than 60 minutes\nsince its last vote on that object.
-Additionally, invalid votes can result in\nthe node being banned.", "title": "Vote rate limiting"
+> Dash Core limits how frequently a masternode can vote on a governance object.
+A masternode's vote will not be processed if it has been less than 60 minutes since its last vote on that object.
+Additionally, invalid votes can result in the node being banned.
-}
-[/block]

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |